ariannedee/oop-python/README.md

 ### Can I use a different code editor besides PyCharm?

+Jupyter notebooks are not ideal since we'll be working from multiple folders throughout the class.

-Yes, but it is only recommended if you are already know it and are comfortable navigating to different files and running commands in the command line.
+Other IDEs like VS Code, Atom, and Spyder will work, but they are only recommended if you are already know it and are comfortable navigating to different files and running commands in the command line.
 If it has syntax highlighting for Python, that is ideal.